ValdemarGr/gql/docs/server/schema/resolvers.md

 The interpreter performs a global re-interpretation of your schema, when one or more streams emit.
 That is, the interpreter cycles through the following two phases:
 * Interpret for the current values.
-* Await new values (and values that arrived furing the previous step).
+* Await new values (and values that arrived during the previous step).

 Here is an example of some streams in action:
 ```scala mdoc